HL-LHC sensitivity to higgsinos from natural SUSY with gravitino LSP: Results and discussions

-From Fig.~\ref{fig:excl}~(b) we see that the exclusion limits from the WH and WZ channel can reach to about 500 and 600 GeV, respectively.
+From Fig.~\ref{fig:excl}~(b) we see that the exclusion limits from the WH and WZ channel can reach to about 550 and 650 GeV, respectively.
 The statistical sensitivity of the WZ channel is better than the WH channel.
-When $m_{\tilde{H}}$ is heavier, it is easier for the signal Higgs boson to obtain greater energy, and the angular distance between two $b$-jets is smaller.
-This is why the detection limit lines tend to be flat.

 Roughly speaking, the detection limits of the channels containing Higgs bosons are a little weaker than the channels containing $Z$-bosons.
 The Higgs tagging techniques, as proposed in recent works~\cite{Shen:2023ofd, Khosa:2021cyk, Guo:2020vvt, Tannenwald:2020mhq, Datta:2019ndh, Lin:2018cin, Moreno:2019neq, CMS:2020poo, Chung:2020ysf} using the machine learning methods, can improve the detection ability of the WH, HH and ZH channels.